asarama/python_workspace/closures and decorators/notes.md

 #### Decorators

-Modify or enhance functions without affecting their definitions.
+Modify or enhance functions or methods without affecting their definitions.

 ```Python
 @my_decorator